 5) Take a Trip to the Chapel of Jimmy Ray

 This extraordinary house is the creation of Anando McLaughlin and a group of fellow artists.
 It is located a few miles outside San Miguel de Allende and Anando himself is the tour guide.
-The whole house is a wonderland of creativity and is covered in mosaics, to say nothing of the abundant and inventive sculptures.
+The whole house is a wonderland of creativity.
+The house is covered in mosaics, to say nothing of the abundant and inventive sculptures.
 Indeed, The Chapel of Jimmy Ray is a psychedelic world of colour and craziness.
 Sadly, we didn’t find out about this incredible house until after we had been to San Miguel de Allende.
 However, we will definitely be back to visit it one day!
 (Tours are by appointment only – check out the website above).

 6) Join a Walking Tour